Representing Women Injured by ParaGard Arm Breaks

 Defective Medical Devices Attorneys in New York City

 The device utilizes copper to induce an inflammatory reaction, thus preventing fertilization and pregnancy.
-Paragard is inserted through the cervical opening in a process that only takes only a few minutes.
-The company’s website indicates that it has fewer side effects than other methods of birth control, but does not mention complications that many women have had.
+ParaGard is inserted through the cervical opening in a process that only takes only a few minutes.
+The company’s website indicates that it has fewer side effects than other methods of birth control, but does not mention complications caused by the device’s arm breaking.

-A lawsuit filed in the Philadelphia County Court of Common Pleas by Melissa Arias of Metairie, La. indicates that the FDA received more than 1,600 reports of Paragard plastic arm breakage since 2010.
+A lawsuit filed in the Philadelphia County Court of Common Pleas by Melissa Arias of Metairie, La. indicates that the FDA received more than 1,600 reports of ParaGard plastic arm breakage since 2010.

-- A 2015 report to the Medical Product Safety Network (“MedSun”, an adverse event reporting program launched in 2002 by the FDA) indicated that the copper coil was missing from the stem of the IUD.
+A 2015 report to the Medical Product Safety Network (“MedSun,” an adverse event reporting program launched in 2002 by the FDA) indicated that the copper coil was missing from the stem of the IUD.

 - Loss of reproductive health from forced hysterectomy

 - Migration of device/fragments, causing organ perforation and organ damage

 - IUD embedded in uterus requiring vaginal or open surgical removal

 - Copper wire left in body after device removal, causing inflammation with dilation and curettage treatment